Ryuker/modern-js-practise/21-randomideas-frontend/randomideas-frontend-notes.md

   - assigns a `submit` event listener to it
   - on submit populates an idea object with the form element values.
   - clears the form fields for reuse
-  - dispatches an event to close the modal (since this is a seperate component)
+  - dispatches an event to close the modal (since this is a seperate component, the modal needs to handle the closing)
 - The class is imported and instantiated in `main.js`